gbif/vocabulary/README.md

 ## Core module
-Some of the business rules applied in the core module are contained [here](core/notes.md) along with a brief explanation.
+Some of the business rules applied in the core module are available as [notes](core/notes.md) along with a brief explanation.